 2. Bowdoin College

 Bowdoin claims the No. 4 spot on The Princeton Review’s Best Campus Food list, and this isn’t the first time this school has been recognized by their fine dining.
 Everything on the menu, including the nutritional information, is listed on the Dining Services website.
 The favorite meal recipes are also listed online as well as multiple resources for healthy eating.

 Regardless of the large number of people the dining halls serve, most of the cooking is done in small batches to keep the meals fresh.
 The campus has its own in-house butcher, and all ingredients are locally-sourced from farmers’ markets, as well as Bowdoin’s own two MOFGA-certified organic gardens.
 You can’t get more local produce than that.

-Bowdoin’s mental health services targets body and spirit wellness in addition to mental and emotional through services like acupuncture, reflexology, Chinese medicine, integrative medicine approaches and message.
-The Wellness Center offers an array of yoga, Tai Chi/Qigong and meditation classes throughout the week as well.
+Bowdoin’s mental health services target body and spirit wellness in addition to mental and emotional through services like acupuncture, reflexology, Chinese medicine, integrative medicine approaches, and message.
+The Wellness Center offers an array of yoga, Tai Chi/Qigong, and meditation classes throughout the week as well.
 Seminars, workshops, and retreats are offered in the evenings and on weekdays to educate students about a range of wellness and health-improving practices.

 1. Rice University

 As the school rated No.1 in The Princeton Review’s 2013 list of colleges with the happiest students, Rice continues to live up to it’s ranking with it food and fitness options.